dibyaranjannnayak/exploring-js./README.md

 # exploring-js.
-studying about javascript
+--studying about javascript
-1.js is mainly an interpreted language, but modern js engines like v8 in google chrome use JIT(just in time) compilation to boost performance. console.log("welcome")
+--js is mainly an interpreted language, but modern js engines like v8 in google chrome use JIT(just in time) compilation to boost performance. console.log("welcome")

 storage ::  memory space(variables)